pmelgren/BaseballDatabase/README.md

 10 years ago Colin Wyers wrote what I consider to be the [most useful article](https://tht.fangraphs.com/databases-for-sabermetricians-part-one/) for anyone trying to learn the skills of a  baseball analyst.
-However, no update has been made to that information in 10 years, which is far too long for anything
-related to this type of technology.
+However, no update has been made to that information in 10 years, which is far too long for anything related to this type of technology.
 So I wanted to create this repo to provide the same information in a context that is a little more up-to-date.
-Obviously this repo owes a huge debt of gratitude to Mr Wyers, but I also hope that the tools here are a little more flexible and up-to-date for anyone looking to take their analysis beyond what is described in that article.
+Obviously this repo owes a huge debt of gratitude to Colin Wyers, but I also hope that the tools here are a little more flexible and up-to-date for anyone looking to take their analysis beyond what is described in that article.